 Remove “Some settings are managed by your organization” in Windows Update

-And if you are looking to remove “Some settings are managed by your organization” message from Windows Update section of Settings, you need to restore Windows Update settings to its default in Group Policy.
+And if you are looking to remove “Some settings are managed by your organization” message from the Windows Update section of Settings, you need to restore Windows Update settings to its default in Group Policy.

-However, if really want to disable or configure how automatic Windows updates are installed, you can use the Registry Editor as changing default settings in Registry will not show the message in Windows Update section.
+However, if you really want to disable or configure how automatic Windows updates are installed, you can use the Registry Editor as changing default settings in Registry will not show the message in the Windows Update section.
 You can refer to our how to disable automatic Windows updates in Windows 10 Home edition (works for both Home and Pro) to configure Windows update settings in Registry.

 Follow the instructions in Method 1 to remove the message from Windows Update.

 Method 1- remove Some settings are managed by your organization message from Windows Update

 Method 2 – remove the message from the Privacy section

 Method 3 – remove the message from the Privacy section